adenugbamichael/adenugbamichael/README.md

 ---

-I’m a software developer, working as an intern frontend developer at [DexP2P](https://www.dexp2p.com/) working on front-end page and features.
-Currently learning TypeScript and other latest technologies.
+I’m a developer, working as an intern frontend developer at [DexP2P](https://www.dexp2p.com/).
 I'm always open to new ideas and opportunities.
 Feel free to reach out and connect with me.
 I can't wait to see what the future holds.

 ## 🛠️ Technologies & Tools